ahukui/PEFound/README.md

-# PEFound: Multimodal MRI–Report Pre-training
+# PEFound: Pre-training

-This repository provides code for multimodal MRI–report pre-training using paired brain MRI examinations and radiology reports.
+This repository provides code for multimodal pre-training using paired brain MRI examinations and radiology reports.
 The model jointly processes three MRI modalities—T1-weighted, T2-weighted, and T2-FLAIR—and optimizes two complementary objectives:
 - **Image–text contrastive learning:** aligns visual representations with the corresponding radiology report representations.
 - **Multimodal reconstruction:** reconstructs the original MRI volumes from inputs with independently masked 3D sub-volumes.

-The implementation supports single-GPU training, distributed multi-GPU training, mixed precision, validation, TensorBoard logging, checkpoint resumption, and vision-encoder export.

 > This repository contains the pre-training stage only.
 The supplied files do not include downstream diagnosis fine-tuning, report-generation fine-tuning, or clinical inference scripts.

 ## Contents